Optimal state estimation: Turnpike analysis and performance results: Problem Setup

-respectively, where $Q,R,G$ are positive definite weighting matrices.
-However, our results presented in Section~\ref{sec:turnpike} also hold for more general cost functions $l$ and $g$, which allow the objective~\eqref{eq:MHE_cost} to be tailored to the specific problem at hand.
+where $Q,R,G$ are positive definite weighting matrices.
+However, all results obtained in this paper also hold for more general cost functions $l$ and $g$, which allow the objective~\eqref{eq:MHE_cost} to be tailored to the specific problem at hand.

-In the state estimation context, a cost function with terminal cost as in~\eqref{eq:term_cost} is usually referred to as the \textit{filtering form} of the state estimation problem.
-To simplify the analysis and notation, the most recent works on FIE/MHE theory often consider a cost function with $g=0$ (i.e., without terminal cost), which corresponds to the \textit{prediction form} of the state estimation problem, cf.,~e.g.,~\cite{Schiller2023c,Knuefer2023,Allan2021a,Hu2023}, and see also~\cite[Ch.~4]{Rawlings2017} for a discussion on this topic.